 For example, cold-pressed ginger and fresh lemon juice are fused together with marigold, coriander seed and elderberry to create the ultimate 'elixir of life'.
 This spicy herbal concoction will provide extra fuel for your inner fire, and transform it into a roaring inferno.
 That's just our way of saying that it will boost your energy levels!

-In total, Yugen uses 20 different herbs to brew its 5 flavours.
+In total, Yugen uses more than 20 different herbs to brew its flavours.
 Each herb is unique to a flavour.
 Of course not every herb is used in the same quantities.
 Some are very powerful and would dominate the flavour profile when used in large quantities, chili for example.
 Others have to dominate the flavour profile as they are the base of the flavour, mint for example.

 Each herb provides nutrients such as bitters, tannins, essential oils, flavonoids, acids, vitamins and minerals which can have antioxidative, antihypertensive, anti-inflammatory, antidiabetic, antimicrobial and therapeutic properties.* Thyme (in our Cherry Thyme flavour) for example contains thymol and carvacrol, which are beneficial for the respiratory tract, and caffeic acid and chlorogenic acid which are beneficial for the digestive tract.